Frequently Asked Question Menu

 - Who can I contact about graduate admissions?

-- Most UC Davis graduate programs have opted to waive the GRE requirements for the 2021-22 admissions cycle.
-Any program requiring the GRE for 2021-22 is listed on the Test Score Requirements page.
+Many UC Davis graduate programs have opted to waive the GRE requirements for the 2022-23 admissions cycle while others have removed the GRE requirement completely.
+However, there are five graduate programs requiring the GRE for 2022-23 which are listed on the Test Score Requirements page.

-GRE General Examination: ETS has gradually begun reopening some in-person testing centers for the GRE general examination, but they are also continuing to offer an at-home version of the GRE examination.
-UC Davis does accept both the in-person and at-home exam scores as official.
-Please note that the at-home version of the GRE may not be available to all applicants.
+GRE General Examination: UC Davis accepts both the in-person and at-home exam scores as official.
+Please note that the at-home version of the GRE may not be available to all applicants based on the country they reside in.
 Information about ETS at-home testing availability can be found on the GRE website.

 GRE Subject Examinations: Although GRE Subject examinations may be available at ETS testing centers which are currently open for in-person testing, there is no at-home version of this examination.